Umer Shareef: Politics

 In 2007, Sharif announced he had joined MQM, saying he had done so because the party was open-minded and ‘best for Karachi’.
 In 2011, backed by the MQM, he ran for the presidency of the Karachi Arts Council.
 But the PPP-backed candidate, Ahmed Shah, defeated him.

-Humanitarian work
+Philanthropy

-In 2006, the Umer Sharif Welfare Trust was formed with the stated goal of creating a "state of the art health center that provides services free of cost."
+In 2006, the Umer Sharif Welfare Trust was formed with the stated goal of creating a "state of the art health centre that provides services free of cost."